csiro-coasts/EMS/README.md

 There are many tests available for each module.
 See [model/tests](model/tests) for a complete list.

-## Contributing
-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Authors

 EMS is wrtten and maintained by the [Coastal Environmental Modelling team](https://research.csiro.au/cem/people/)

-See also the list of [contributors](https://github.com/csiro-coasts/EMS-pre-release/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/csiro-coasts/EMS-pre-release/CONTRIBUTORS.md) who participated in this project.

 ## License